 Let’s talk about names for a minute.

-When you’re exploring the relationship between two variables, a dependent variable and an independent variable (aka x and y), the method of regression used to interrogate this is referred to as a simple linear regression.
+When you’re exploring the relationship between two variables, an independent variable and dependent variable (x and y), the method of regression used to interrogate this is referred to as a simple linear regression.

 If you’re comparing one dependent and multiple independent variables then you’re doing multiple linear regression.